edazpotato/twitter-discord-webhook-bot-thing/README.md

 A little app using the Twitter api V2, that cross-posts tweets from a twitter user to a Discord channel via a webhook.

+## What you'll need

+-   Admin access to a Discord channel
+-   A Twitter API V2 app

 ## Setup

 ```shell